Latest KS4 Results - 2018 (provisional)

 New measures introduced:

 Understanding Progress 8 and Attainment 8

-Progress 8 and Attainment 8 are the new measures of GCSE results introduced this year.
+Progress 8 and Attainment 8 are the new measures of GCSE results.

 Next, the subjects are divided into categories, known as buckets.
 The first bucket holds maths and English, which are each given double weighting.
 The second bucket contains the English Baccalaureate subjects: the three best grades from sciences, languages, geography or history.
 Then there is bucket three, which includes the three best grades achieved in other Ebacc or approved qualifications, including vocational or arts subjects.
 The grades, converted to points, are then divided by 10, and that average is a student’s Attainment 8 score.

 A student’s Progress 8 score is derived by comparing their forecast Attainment 8 score – based on the results achieved by pupils with the same prior attainment at key stage 2 (Primary School) – to their Attainment 8 score.